 - Paintbrush (again, these Purdy brand ones are the best)

-How to Paint The Vanity
+How to Paint A Bathroom Vanity Cabinet

 - Clean the entire vanity to remove any grease or dirt.

 - Lightly sand the entire surface to scuff up the finish and enable the paint to properly adhere.